-Such a model in Ptolemy II is shown in figures 4 and 5.
-The top level of this model uses the WirelessDirector, a generalization of the DE Director that supports the modeling of wireless communication systems [3].
+Such a model is shown in figures 4 and 5.
+The top level of this model uses the Wireless Director, a generalization of the DE Director that supports wireless communication models [4].
 Semantically, the Wireless MoC is identical to DE.
 Syntactically, communication between actors is indicated not by wires but by identifying a wireless channel model (labeled RadioChannel in the figure) that mediates the communication.
 In principle, the RadioChannel actor can model arbitrary properties of the radio link, including reliability, interference, and security properties.
 In the model we built, it models only the limited range of the radio communication.

-At the top level, the CarLight and PedestrianLight actors have custom icons that contain circles that change color in response to changes in the values of their parameters.
-The single output port of the CarLight actor communicates via the wireless channel represented by the RadioChannel actor to the single input port of the PedestrianLight actor.
+At the top level, the CarLight and PedestrianLight actors have icons constructed by the model engineer that contain circles that change color in response to changes in the values of their parameters.
+The output port of the CarLight actor communicates wirelessly via the RadioChannel actor to the single input port of the PedestrianLight actor.

 Inside the CarLight actor we see a model of the hardware of the car light.
 It includes a Clock actor that provides one clock tick per second, and a PoissonClock actor that models hardware faults.
 We observe that in this model, hardware faults need to be modeled at the local level, inside the CarLight model, whereas in figure 2 they are modeled at the systemwide level.
 Although this seemed reasonable when we constructed the functional model, because of the choice of deployment, where the car light and the pedestrian light are on distinct hardware platforms, that original choice proves awkward.
-There is no no global "normal" and "error" state; each component has to separately decide whether it is in the "normal" or "error" state.
+There is no no global normal and error state; each component has to separately decide whether it is in the normal or error state.
 Maintaining coherence of these decisions turns out to be a fairly important aspect of the design, one that did not appear in the functional model.
 In fact, in our model, if the car light fails, it sends a failure message to the pedestrian light, which then turns off.
 However, if the pedestrian light fails, the car light continues operating normally.
 This is probably not a desirable property of the system.

-A designer faces two choices: she could refactor the functional model in figure 2 to put the "normal" and "error" states lower in the hierarchy, or she could interpret the original design as an abstraction and create a distinct model for the deployment.
+A designer faces two choices: she could refactor the functional model in figure 2 to put the normal and error states lower in the hierarchy, or she could interpret the original design as an abstraction and create a new model for the deployment.
 Our choice was to do the latter.
-As a consequence, the two models share less of the design than they could.
+Consequently the two models share less of the design than they could.